-- 60. Postal packets may be posted on board a British ship by depositing the same in a letter box on board such ship or in the hands of the commander of such ship or of a postal agent on board such ship and the following provisions shall apply to a postal packet so deposited, that is to say:- - (1) If such packet is deposited when the ship is on the high seas, such packet shall, with reference to the several rates of postage and to the other provisions of this Warrant (so far as such provisions are applicable), be treated as an outgoing postal packet of the appropriate description. - (2) If such packet is deposited when the ship is in a port outside Great Britain, such packet shall, with reference to the several rates of postage and to the other provisions of this Warrant (so far as such provisions are applicable), be treated as an incoming postal packet of the appropriate description. - 61.-(1) The several rates of postage fixed by Regulations 1 and 4 of this Warrant in relation to outgoing letters and postcards and printed packets respectively to or from His Majesty's ships of War shall apply only to letters and postcards and printed packets respectively which are transmitted in closed mails to or from such ships. - (2) The several rates of postage fixed by Regulations 1 and 4 of this Warrant in relation to outgoing letters and postcards and printed packets respectively posted by members of His Majesty's military or air forces serving abroad in a theatre of War shall apply only to letters and postcards and printed packets respectively which are transmitted through the Army Post Office. - (3) For the purposes of this Warrant a postal packet posted:- - (a) on board one of His Majesty's ships of War (whether on the high seas or in any port or place outside Great Britain) and transmitted in a closed mail; or - (b) by a member of His Majesty's military or air forces serving abroad in a theatre of War and transmitted through the Army Post Office;

-shall be treated as an outgoing postal packet of the appropriate description.
+- 58. Postal packets may be posted on board a British ship by depositing the same in a letter box on board such ship or in the hands of the commander of such ship or of a postal agent on board such ship and the following provisions shall apply to a postal packet so deposited, that is to say:- - (1) If such packet is deposited when the ship is on the high seas, such packet shall, with reference to the several rates of postage and to the other provisions of this Warrant (so far as such provisions are applicable), be treated as an outgoing postal packet of the appropriate description. - (2) If such packet is deposited when the ship is in a port outside the British Islands, such packet shall, with reference to the several rates of postage and to the other provisions of this Warrant (so far as such provisions are applicable), be treated as an incoming postal packet of the appropriate description. - 59.-(1) The several rates of postage fixed by paragraph (1) of Regulation 1 of this Warrant in relation to outgoing letters and postcards to or from His Majesty's ships of War shall apply only to letters and postcards respectively which are transmitted in closed mails to or from such ships. - (2) The several rates of postage fixed by paragraph (1) of Regulation 1 of this Warrant in relation to outgoing letters and postcards posted by members of His Majesty's military or air forces serving abroad shall apply only to letters and postcards which are transmitted through a British Army post office or a Royal Air Force post office at which British postage stamps are issued. - (3) The rates of postage specified in Part I of the Second Schedule hereto and payable as mentioned in paragraph (1) of Regulation 1 of this Warrant shall, in relation to letters and postcards posted for transmission to members of His Majesty's military or air forces serving in any country or place outside the British Islands, apply only to letters and postcards which are transmitted through a British Army post office or Royal Air Force post office or through a civilian Postal Administration in any foreign country which has agreed to deliver without surcharge letters and postcards at those rates. - (4) For the purposes of this Warrant a postal packet posted:- - (a) on board one of His Majesty's ships of War (whether on the high seas or in any port or place outside Great Britain) and transmitted in a closed mail; or - (b) by a member of His Majesty's military or air forces serving abroad and transmitted through a British Army post office or a Royal Air Force post office shall be treated as an outgoing postal packet of the appropriate description.

-Miscellaneous.
+Miscellaneous